intel/llvm/sycl/doc/design/CommandGraph.md

   extension](../extensions/proposed/sycl_ext_oneapi_free_function_kernels.asciidoc)
 * OpenCL interop kernels created from SPIR-V source at runtime.

-A possible future workaround lambda capture issues could be "Whole-Graph Update" where if we can guarantee that lambda capture order is the same across two different recordings we can then match parameter order when updating.
+A workaround for the lambda capture issues is the "Whole-Graph Update" feature.
+Since the lambda capture order is the same across two different recordings, we can match the parameter order when updating.

+#### Whole-Graph Update

+The current implementation of the whole-graph update feature relies on the assumption that both graphs should have a similar topology.
+Currently, the implementation only checks that both graphs have an identical number of nodes and that each node contains the same number of edges.
+A possible design change could be to add more checks to the implementation.
+This would give the user better error messages but with possible performance penalties.

 ### Scheduler Integration